lanzhang128/definition_autoformalization/README.md

-# Formalizing Complex Mathematical Statements with LLMs: A Study on Mathematical Definitions
+# Autoformalization in the Wild: Assessing LLMs on Real-World Mathematical Definitions
 ## File Description
 **autoformalization.py** and **autoformalization_lean.py** are used for performing zero-shot autoformalization and refinement experiments in Isabelle/HOL and Lean4, respectively. **syn_test.py** and **syn_test_lean.py** are used for checking syntax errors for formal codes.
 The implementation of Lean4 theorem prover is from this repository: https://github.com/lanzhang128/multi_agent_autoformalization. **check_logs.py** is used for analysing error details for error categories.